HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 cybersecurity firewalls

-Small and medium size businesses are large targets for cyberattacks.
-Often small and medium sized businesses don't properly establish security protocols and fail to monitor and update their security procedures.
+Small and medium-size businesses are significant targets for cyberattacks.
+Often, small and medium-sized businesses don’t correctly establish security protocols and fail to monitor and update security procedures.

-While steps such as establishing proper firewalls, using security software and updating it as soon as updates are available, encrypting data, using strong passwords, using dual factor authentication and not permitting unauthorized devices to be plugged into office computers are all important elements of a security plan, the best thing that any company can do is to train its employees to recognize and avoid phishing and spear phishing emails and text messages.
+While steps such as establishing proper firewalls, using security software and updating it as soon as updates are available, encrypting data, using strong passwords, using dual-factor authentication and not permitting unauthorized devices to be plugged into office computers are all essential elements of a security plan, the best thing that any company can do is to train its employees to recognize and avoid phishing and spear phishing emails and text messages.

-Spear phishing emails are at the basis of almost all cyberattacks and training employees to recognize these phishing emails and having a policy of not clicking on links or downloading attachments unless they have been absolutely verified to be legitimate is the single best thing a company can do.
+Spear phishing emails are the basis of almost all cyberattacks; training employees to recognize these phishing emails and having a policy of not clicking on links or downloading attachments unless verified to be legitimate is the best thing a company can do.

 1. Alex Artamonov – Systems Engineer and Cybersecurity Specialist at Infinitely Virtual